 The United States, Canada, Europe, and Australia are all experiencing a swell in their aging populations.
-In the US 10,000 people turn 65 every day.
-In just over a decade, 20% of the US population will be over 65.
-In 2016, 15% of Australia’s population was 65+.
+In the US 10,000 people turn 65 every day, and in just over a decade, 20% of the US population will be over 65.
+Already in 2016, 15% of Australia’s population was 65+.
 An aging population means a greater demand for healthcare services.
 For the retail pharmacy, this means your senior customers matter to your bottom line more than ever before.

 According to McKesson, seniors fill an average of almost 28 prescriptions every year.
 This is more than double the amount filled by adults between the ages of 19-64!

-To help you better engage with this demographic, we have put together five recommendations.
+To help pharmacies better engage seniors, we have put together five recommendations.

 US pharmacies: provide year-round Medicare Part D support

 More than 25% of all prescriptions were purchased through Medicare in 2014.
 This percentage will increase to 33% by 2020!

 Annual open enrolment for Medicare Part D runs from Oct 5 – Dec 7.
 However, as Health Mart Pharmacy observes, if you only make Medicare Part D enrollment an annual priority, you are missing out on the opportunity to reach out to seniors during their initial enrollment period (3 months before they turn 65 until 3 months after).